Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 and better channel clicks

-Interim conclusion: The zero-click behavior due to Google AI Overwies is real, but it doesn't mean that your website will lose visibility because of it.
-On the contrary, AI overviews can even increase reach and - even with fewer clicks - achieve just as many conversions due to a higher willingness to buy.
-For both SEO and Google Ads in B2B, it will be crucial to take the next step towards conversion in an even more targeted way.
+Interim Conclusion: Although zero-click behavior through Google AI Overviews is real, it does not mean that your website is losing visibility.
+On the contrary, AI overviews can even increase reach and – even with fewer clicks – achieve just as many conversions through a higher willingness to buy.
+For both SEO and Google Ads in B2B, it will be crucial to place the next step towards conversion even more precisely.

 CTR (Click-Through-Rate) & Traffic

-If we look at the CTR and traffic overall against the background of zero-click behavior, it is clear that both values must fall as soon as a Google AI Overview is displayed.
-At the same time, caution is advised with CTR as a measured value if you evaluate it via Google Search Console, for example:
+If we look at the CTR and the traffic as a whole against the background of zero-click behavior, it is clear that both values must decrease as soon as a Google AI Overview is displayed.
+At the same time, caution is advised with the CTR as a metric if you evaluate it, e.g., via the Google Search Console:

 The formula for the click-through rate = clicks / impressions x 100.
-In theory, this means that the CTR is the proportion of users who have seen a search result and then clicked on it.
-However, the problem is that Google Search Console counts an impression even if users only read the Google AI Overview, but your page appears further down on the SERP and is not actually seenbut only played out was played.
+Theoretically, this means that the CTR is the proportion of users who have seen a search result and then clicked on it.
+The problem is, however, that the Google Search Console also evaluates an impression if users only read the Google AI Overview, but your page appears further down on the SERP and is not actually seen, but only displayed.

-As previously mentioned, a decrease in clicks or a lower CTR does not necessarily mean fewer conversions.
+As mentioned before, a decline in clicks or a lower CTR does not necessarily mean fewer conversions.
 The studies are still ongoing, but initial figures from ahrefs indicate that the conversion rate of AI overview traffic is significantly higher than that of "normal" SERP traffic.
-The logic behind this: Users have already delved deeper into the topic and are no longer in the top-funnel, but in the mid-funnel - and are therefore much more willing to convert.
+The logic behind this: The users have already dealt with the topic in more depth and are no longer in the top, but in the mid-funnel – and therefore have a much higher willingness to convert.

 Challenges